 - Unintentional weight loss (10-15%) in 3-6 months

 - Low levels of potassium, phosphate or magnesium before re-feeding

 If you suspect you could be at risk for re-feeding syndrome, please consult your doctor for proper monitoring.
 This is can be a fatal complication and is not something to experiment with alone.

 If you are clear from the high risk factors, the two biggest factors for preventing re-feeding syndrome are:

 - Slow reintroduction of food

-In the 131 Method, the importance of electrolytes is stated numerous times.
-We have a special handout on this topic as well as an “Electrolyte Drink.”
+In the 131 Method, we state the importance of electrolytes numerous times.
+We include a special handout on this topic as well as an “Electrolyte Drink.”
 For some people, additional supplementation is necessary.

 There are many lessons on proper food reintroduction as well!
 Be sure to take things nice and slow!
 Don’t reintroduce with a bunch of processed carbs.
 Not only is that a huge hit of glucose to your system, but it also lacks all of those important minerals in which you might be deficient.

 This article is not meant to scare you away from fasting!
 It’s meant to educate you!
-We believe it’s important to know your risks, and refeeding syndrome is one reason we don’t recommend jumping into a seven day fast without proper prep and education.
-As you’ve learned in the ONE3ONE, education and proper prep is essential for optimal wellness.
+We believe it’s important to know your risks, and re-feeding syndrome is one reason we don’t recommend jumping into a seven day fast without proper prep and education.
+As you’ve learned in the 131 Method, education and proper prep is essential for optimal wellness.
 We’re so proud of you for taking care of your body the safe way!
 Major bonus points to you.